 In a university philosophy class , I was exposed to the essays of Michel de Montainge.
 He wrote these essays some 400 years ago.
 Their timeless nature amazes me.
 For many situations in today’s world, there is a quote from these works that is applicable:

-Michel de Montaigne Quotes
+Quotes from Michel de Montaigne Essays

 Sense and reason control anxiety, not houses that overlook the sea.”

 The beautiful souls are they that are universal, open, and ready for all things.”

 A man who fears suffering is already suffering from what he fears.”